Return to Index

 What If There is an Outbreak at My Child’s Daycare?

 - If recommended by the doctor, have your child receive an injection of immune globulin.
-This must be given within two weeks of exposure.
+This must be given within 2 weeks of exposure.
 It can provide temporary immunity for your child.

 - If your child is over one year of age and has not been vaccinated, talk to your child’s doctor about the hepatitis A vaccine.
 Since your child could expose you to infection even without showing signs of illness, consider immunization for yourself and other family members, as well.